moorepants/moorepants.info/content/blog/introducing-resonance.rst

 computational thinking to learn about mechanical vibrations, will students be better equipped to solve real vibration problems when they leave the class?"

-We believe they will, but there are a number of aspects that need to be changed in the course to do test this.
+We believe they will, but there are a number of aspects that needed to be changed in the course to do test this.

 TODO : Worth showing a vibrations example, e.g. find frequency response via simulation instead of frequency domain transfer function.